Census Bureau, Department of Commerce.

 The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
 3506(c)(2)(A)).

-Direct all written comments to Madeleine Clayton, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6086, 14th and Constitution Avenue, NW., Washington, DC 20230 (or via the Internet at firstname.lastname@example.org).Start Further Info
+Direct all written comments to Diana Hynek, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6625, 14th and Constitution Avenue, NW., Washington, DC 20230 (or via the Internet DHynek@doc.gov).Start Further Info

 FOR FURTHER INFORMATION CONTACT:

+The Census Bureau plans to request clearance for the collection of data concerning the School Enrollment Supplement to be conducted in conjunction with the October 2004 CPS.
 Title 13, United States Code, Section 182, and Title 29, United States Code, Sections 1-9, authorize the collection of the CPS information.
-The Census Bureau and the Bureau of Labor Statistics sponsor the basic annual school enrollment questions, which have been collected annually in the CPS for 30 years.
+The Census Bureau and the Bureau of Labor Statistics (BLS) sponsor the basic annual school enrollment questions, which have been collected annually in the CPS for 40 years.

 This survey provides information on public/private elementary school, secondary school, and college enrollment, and on characteristics of private school students and their families, which is used for tracking historical trends, policy planning, and support.
-This years supplement contains additional questions about library use which are based on questions from the National Household Education Survey administered by the National Center for Education Statistics in 1996.
-Data about library staff, facilities, and resources exist as reported by libraries from other surveys; however, the questions of how and why households use these libraries are not addressed by these institutional data.
-The October 2002 Current Population Survey provides the opportunities to ask detailed questions about household library use.
-The questions are asked of each household and focus on how households use public libraries and whether public library activities are accessible to people with disabilities.
+This year's supplement will also contain questions that were last asked in October 1999.
+These questions concern language proficiency, disabilities, and grade retention for persons 3-24 years of age.
 This survey is the only source of national data on the age distribution and family characteristics of college students and the only source of demographic data on preprimary school enrollment.
 As part of the federal government's efforts to collect data and provide timely information to local governments for policymaking decisions, the survey provides national trends in enrollment and progress in school.